-The following arrangements were in place for managing credit risk in relation to financial assets and for estimating the impairment loss allowances that would expect the Council's exposure to risk:
+The following arrangements were in place for managing credit risk in relation to financial assets and for estimating the impairment loss allowances that would expect the council's exposure to risk:

 Asset Type Credit Risk Management Practices Estimation of Impairment Loss Allowance Government gilts, bonds Loans to other authorities Investments guaranteed by statute - no credit risk.
 No allowance required.
-Deposits with banks, building societies and other investments Deposits are restricted by the Council's Treasury Management Strategy to institutions with high credit ratings and will be recalled if these fall below investment grade A A limit of £7m of the total portfolio is placed on 12 month expected credit losses have been calculated by applying risk factors provided by the Council's treasury management providers.
+Deposits with banks, building societies and other investments Deposits are restricted by the council's Treasury Management Strategy to institutions with high credit ratings and will be recalled if these fall below investment grade A A limit of £7m of the total portfolio is placed on the amount of money that can be invested with a single counterparty.
+For unsecured investments in banks, building societies and companies, a smaller credit limit of £3.5m applies.
+The council also sets limits on investments in certain sectors.
+No more than £15m in total can be invested for a period longer than one year.
+The credit quality of £8.5m of the council's investments is enhanced by collateral held in the form of covered bonds collateralised by residential mortgages.
+The collateral significantly reduces the likelihood of The council suffering a credit loss on these investments.
+All deposits held at 31 March 2020 therefore have low credit risk.
+12 month expected credit losses have been calculated by applying risk factors provided by the council's treasury management providers.